TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-activities-getmetadata-and-lookup-common-solutions.md

 Go back to the previous page and re-select problem type and subtype (*Authoring or Development Issues/Parameterization and Expression Language*) for more details.

 ## **Recommended Documents**
-Check out [Get Metadata activity in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/control-flow-get-metadata-activity) to learn more about,
+Check out [Get Metadata activity in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/control-flow-get-metadata-activity) to learn more about:
 - Supported file connectors and databases
 - Supported metadata options
 - Other limitations

-Check out [Lookup activity in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/control-flow-lookup-activity) to learn more about,
+Check out [Lookup activity in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/control-flow-lookup-activity) to learn more about:
 - Supported capabilities
 - How to use Lookup activity output in subsequent activity
 - Other limitations